 One of my longest-running and greatest concerns has been for the passionate mid-level and even VP-level people who take on the challenge to fly the company towards transformation.
 I am concerned for their safety and the safety of others because they are akin to the average commercial airplane pilot — or more often, novice pilot — in terms of Lean transformation experience.
 They end up crashing because they do not understand the “the system” by which organizations are run, which is classical management and associated leadership routines — what I call “the institution of leadership.”
 The institution of leadership is the social habits of thoughts and actions of leaders.
 This institution was formed over the centuries (and longer).
 So what you see today is the result of numerous (120+) preconceptions that have accumulated over time and are passed along from one leader to the next over generations.
 These preconceptions are deeply embedded and extremely valuable to leaders.

 This concern propelled me to spend some 13 years studying classical management and the institution of leadership.
 My goal is to help “Lean pilots” understand classical management and the institution of leadership that they are dealing with when the president or CEO refuses to lead Lean transformation.
 To get to the future state of Lean transformation, one must not assume they know or understand the current state.
 Instead, they must explicitly study the intertwined nature of classical management and the institution of leadership, and associated preconceptions.

-The result of my work is the three highly regarded books (301, 118, and 129 pages, respectively) and one research paper shown below (22 pages).
-The total investment is US$40, plus your time reading, learning, and generating new ideas to try.
+The result of my work is four highly regarded books, 301, 118, 129, and 158 pages, respectively.
+The total investment is US$85, plus your time reading, learning, and generating new ideas to try.
 These are your manuals for troubleshooting problems with your Lean transformation efforts and for keeping yourself and others safe.
 Click on the links below to learn more about each these works: